kimh/clojure-by-example/source/index.md

 Yes, you can use lists and vectors to store multiple values.
 In fact, lists and vectors are sequences, and other collection data types such as maps or sets are also sequences.

 Sequences are data types that abstract all more concrete data types with unified functions.
-These functions are called the **Sequence Library** in Clojure.
+These functions are called the **Seq library** in Clojure.

 One virtue of the sequence is that you can call the same function to collections without worrying about what types of collections that you are dealing with.